 Because of this, some schools focuses on equipping their students with the bare minimum needed to pass the CDL test.
 That can, in the long run, produce safe, capable drivers, but only insofar as they will need to do quite a bit of learning on the job, typically while being watched over by more experienced drivers.
 That makes such students far less valuable to employers, and, therefore, less desirable as employees, and also stretches out the actual period of learning.

 Other schools take a different approach, seeking to ensure that their students are truly ready to hit the road when they finally graduate.
-The Star Truck Driving School, for example, offers not what it frames as mere CDL preparation, but a true Pro Driver Course.
+The Company Name, for example, offers not what it frames as mere CDL preparation, but a true Pro Driver Course.
 The company’s educational offerings are designed to allow students to pass the CDL test, of course, but also to equip them with all of the other skills and knowledge they will need to become successful from the start.